SAP Articles

 How We Fixed It

-- Fixed Their SAP RISE Licensing – Stripped out the extras and rebuilt their contract around what they actually use.
+- Fixed Their SAP RISE Licensing – Stripped out extras they didn’t use.
+Had a client paying for unused services.
+Cut them out.
+Saved $880K over three years.

 SAP Licensing Negotiation: Common Challenges